-Marvel’s Darth Maul is a five-issue miniseries, written by Cullen Bunn and illustrated by Luke Ross, which catches up with everyone’s favourite horny Zabrak in the days of his apprenticeship under Darth Sidious.
+Marvel’s Darth Maul is a five-issue miniseries, written by Cullen Bunn and illustrated by Luke Ross, which catches up with everyone’s favourite Zabrak in the days of his apprenticeship under Darth Sidious.

-Mostly Maul being a baby.
+It’s mostly Maul being a baby.
 He’s fed up with waiting for Sidious’s long-term plans to come to fruition, and he’s itching to skewer some folks on his iconic double-bladed lightsaber.
 So, despite being explicitly ordered not to, he slopes off into the criminal underworld to test his skills against a Jedi Padawan by the name of Eldra Kaitis, who is being offered as the grand prize in an exclusive criminal auction.

 Maul’s off-the-books mission also includes bounty hunters Cad Bane and Aurra Sing, who were some of the cooler, more interesting antagonists in the Clone Wars series but are underused here as the story pivots ceaselessly around Maul’s temper tantrums.

-It is.
 Admittedly the particulars of the story aren’t really the point.
 Maul has to overcome a few narrative hurdles, but for the most part, his quest is simplistic by design.
 This is a character-based story, which is fine.
 But the character is underwritten and profoundly uninteresting, which isn’t.
 He’s angry; he’s impatient.
 Both of those things were evident from the cover.
 Maul’s pulpy, noir-ish internal monologue, which is supposed to provide a window into his psyche, reads like the childish ramblings of a schoolyard bully.

-The most interesting one is the idea that Maul’s rage is ceaseless; that it’ll never be sated no matter how many Jedi he kills.
+The most interesting one, for instance, is the idea that Maul’s rage is ceaseless; that it’ll never be sated no matter how many Jedi he kills.
 The story suggests the possibility of remorse and self-doubt, which might seem like bolder storytelling choices.
 But I prefer the idea of a character that is exempt from the moral push-and-pull you typically find in Star Wars stories.
 Maul’s adherence to Sith doctrine is secondary to his need for violence and vengeance; regardless of who his master is and how loyal (or not) he might be to them, he isn’t capable of being redeemed.
 All the stuff that makes him a quintessential antagonist – anger, hatred, aggression – is integral to his identity.

 That he’s willing to disobey his master is symptomatic of this as well.
 He’s worried about Sidious discovering his personal mission not because he particularly fears or respects him, but because he understands that he’s capable of taking from Maul the one thing he wants and needs: The opportunity to unleash his rage on others; to most rigorously test his skills.
 The story isn’t bold enough to really hone in on this idea though.
-Which is why so much of his ranting reads like babyish whining, and a reveal in the final issue actively undermines it.
+This is why so much of his ranting reads like babyish whining, and a reveal in the final issue actively undermines it.

-It’s a minor point, but Maul’s standoffish demeanour doesn’t leave much room for the characters around him to feel fleshed-out either.
+It’s a minor point, but Maul’s standoffish demeanor doesn’t leave much room for the characters around him to feel fleshed-out either.
 He’s only ever curt, dismissive, or vaguely threatening, which doesn’t allow for much back-and-forth dialogue.
-There are very few panels which don’t include Maul, and the supporting cast are given almost no room to contribute anything in his absence.
+There are very few panels that don’t include Maul, and the supporting cast is given almost no room to contribute anything in his absence.
 Even the typically-compelling bounty hunters are one-note and uninteresting here, and Kaitis is any generic Light Side Force-user.
 The weak attempts the story makes during the climactic battle to have Maul and Kaitis’ ideologies clash along with their lightsabers doesn’t make things any better.

-It gets the job done as a self-contained miniseries.
+Having said all this, Darth Maul gets the job done as a self-contained miniseries.
 The story doesn’t add much to the lore or the character, but it works panel-to-panel.
 And it’s well-paced enough that your eyes are always roaming to the next page.
 It helps that Luke Ross’s artwork is legitimately good.
 Maul consistently looks great, and the representations of Bane and Sing are equally solid.
 He gets a lot of kineticism out of the final duel, too.
 That’s not an easy thing to accomplish in a static medium like comic books.